 Because working capital loans have quick approvals and less stringent requirements than other loans, many lenders charge higher rates and fees.
-Certain high-risk alternative loans, like invoice factoring, merchant cash advances and business lines of credit open to business owners with poor credit, may use factor rates rather than interest rates.
+Certain high-risk alternative loans open to business owners with poor credit, like invoice factoring, merchant cash advances and some bad credit business lines of credit, may use factor rates rather than interest rates.
 Factor rates are expressed as decimals, typically ranging from 1.1 to 1.6, and can be a costly form of borrowing if you aren’t careful.

 Before accepting a loan that uses factor rates, make sure you convert it to interest rates to compare with other loans and better understand how expensive these loans are.
 Our guide on factor rates will show you how.